History of Negeri Sembilan FC: 90s (1990–1999)

 1991 was the year of the revival of the Negeri Sembilan team, which in previous years had been an underdog.
-That was also the last year the Negeri Sembilan team used the Majlis Perbandaran Seremban Stadium before the Tuanku Abdul Rahman Stadium in Paroi was used as their home ground until now.
+That was also the last year the Negeri Sembilan team used the Majlis Perbandaran Seremban Stadium, before the Tuanku Abdul Rahman Stadium in Paroi.
 On 18 August 1991, the team met Sarawak in the final match of the Division 2 League at the Majlis Perbandaran Seremban Stadium.
-Negeri Sembilan, who was in first place at the time, only needed a draw while Sarawak, who was in second place, needed a win to reach the top spot in the league table.
-The match of that day went to Negeri Sembilan with a result of 2–2, and they managed to collect one point.
-It was the last year that led to the success of winning the Semi-Pro League Division 2, then qualifying for Division 1 in 1992.
+With a result of 2–2, and they managed to collect one point.
+It was the last year that led to winning the Semi-Pro League Division 2, then qualifying for Division 1 in 1992.
 Among the star players at that time were the import trio, the Bozik Brothers (Miroslav and Robert), and the powerful striker Marian Valach.
-Local players include Richard Scully, Mansor Sulaiman, and Nazari Hussein.
+Local players included Richard Scully, Mansor Sulaiman, and Nazari Hussein.

-In 1992 the construction of Tuanku Abdul Rahman Stadium was completed and inaugurated to be used as a multipurpose stadium.
-The stadium initially held a capacity of 20,000 people, and since then, the Negeri Sembilan team has officially made the stadium their home ground for the Liga Semi-Pro Divisyen 1 tournament in that year.

-On 12 April 1992 the Negeri Sembilan team won the 1992 Kings' Gold Cup after beating Terengganu FA, 2–1, at Tuanku Abdul Rahman Stadium, Paroi.
+In 1992, the construction of Tuanku Abdul Rahman Stadium was completed.
+The stadium initially held a capacity of 20,000 people.
+On 12 April 1992, Negeri Sembilan team won the 1992 Kings' Gold Cup after beating Terengganu FA, 2–1.
 The coaches and players shared a cash reward of RM20,000 from the Negeri Sembilan Malay Football Association.
 Negeri Sembilan's coach at that time was Haji Mohd Zaki Shaikh Ahmad.
 Earlier, the last time Negeri Sembilan FA participated in the final of the trophy was in 1953, when they lost 1–2 to Pulau Pinang.

 In the 1996 season Negeri Sembilan became one of the contenders for the league title.
-Even though it was not given much attention at first, the team starring two former import players from Argentina, Pahang FA's Gus Cerro and Jose Iriarte, surprised many when they gave great competition to other selected teams such as Selangor, Sabah, Sarawak, Kedah, Pahang, and Brunei.
-Othman Katmon, Faizal Zainal, Khairil Zainal, Rosli Omar, B. Rajinikandh (now converted to Islam), A. Ganeson, V. Arumugham, Idris Kadir, Azmi Mohamed, and Ching Hong Aik (only a few mentions) have put up a good fight, giving great hope to their loyal supporters.
-However, this squad failed to maintain the momentum when it was finally overtaken by Sabah FA, who emerged as the Premier League champion, as well as Kedah FA, who became the runner-up.
+Even though it was not given much attention at first, the team starring two former import players from Argentina, Gus Cerro and Jose Iriarte, surprised many when they gave great competition.
+Othman Katmon, Faizal Zainal, Khairil Zainal, Rosli Omar, B. Rajinikandh, A. Ganeson, V. Arumugham, Idris Kadir, Azmi Mohamed, and Ching Hong Aik were finally overtaken by Sabah FA, who emerged as the Premier League champion, as well as Kedah FA, who became the runner-up.